AI Alliance Governance

 Collaborator

-Any individual that contributes to any project in anearly any substantive way.
+Any individual person (for clarity, including the actions of an AI agent or system owned by or acting under the oversight of an individual person) that contributes to any project in nearly any substantive way.
 Collaborators can be from member organizations or the broader community.
 Collaborators are not just users.

 Member